TienDatCactus/thegamegate/README.md

 ## Contributing

-Contributions to GameHub are welcome!
+Contributions to theGameGate are welcome!
 Whether it's fixing bugs, adding new features, or improving the user experience, we appreciate all contributions from the community.
 Feel free to submit a pull request with your changes.

 ## License